1,691 words, 9 minutes read time.

 Day 2: London → Cotswolds

-England turned on the charm and the fog.
+England turned on the charm and the fog for these second day of the UK road trip.
 I picked up my rental car (a decision I now have mixed feelings about) and headed toward the countryside.
 Stonehenge made a blurry cameo from the highway- there was no way I was hiking through the cold mist or mud to see it up close.

 Let’s pause here: driving in the UK is not for the faint of heart.
 I’ve tackled the Amalfi Coast and thought I could handle it.
 But y’all, the brain gymnastics required to stay on the left side of the road, in the right side of the car, while navigating mini-lanes and stone hedges is something else.
 If you’re a confident driver, go for it- but be warned.
 I was sweating through my coat.